 To further protect our members’ deposits, we provide the highest combination of federal/private share savings deposit insurance available: $500,000, which includes savings accounts, checking accounts, money market accounts and certificates of deposit.

 Headquartered in Washington, D.C., Department of Commerce Federal Credit Union’s field of membership (FOM) includes an easy membership requirement for all U.S. citizens and residents aliens (regardless of where they live) by joining the American Consumer Council (ACC).

 In addition, individuals who live, work, attend school, or worship in the District of Columbia are also eligible to join.

 Employees of the U.S. Department of Commerce or NOAA (and affiliates) also qualify for membership, as do the employees of the White House Management and Administration Office, and the Executive Office of the President.

-Family members of current DOCFCU members are also welcome to apply.
+Family members and household members of current DOCFCU members are also welcome to apply.